 It’s always worth asking the volunteers if that particular celebrity offers meet and greets or not, but we found that most did.
 Once we figured this out we got to meet a fair few people, including Katie Cassidy (Laurel Lance) (who I’m now a little bit in love with), Juliana Harkavy (Dinah Drake) and Danielle Panabaker (Caitlin Snow).
 We also met Josh Segarra (Adrian Chase) who is one of the nicest people I have ever had the pleasure of meeting.

 Some of the meet and greets are quick and formal but others were incredibly genuine and have made me appreciate the actors much more.
-We had an amazing conversation with Mehcad Brooks (James Olsen) about his music and he even gave us a free demo of his upcoming album (it comes out July 13th, it’s surprisingly good and I would recommend checking it out).
+We had an amazing conversation with Mehcad Brooks (James Olsen) about his music and he even gave us a free demo of his at the time upcoming album (it came out July 13th 2018), it’s surprisingly good and I would recommend checking it out.
 I also had a slightly random conversation with Juliana Harkavy’s husband, but all-in-all it was a great chance to meet some incredible actors – and we didn’t have to pay extra for any of it.

 The whole idea behind HVFF, and other cons like it, is to give back to the fans, so there are ways to work around the big price tags for those of us fans that aren’t loaded.
-It was an incredible experience and I can’t wait to go back next year, although I would be tempted to get a higher package to get chance to meet some more of my favourite actors.
+It was an incredible experience and I can’t wait to go back next year, although I would be tempted to get a higher package to get a chance to meet some more of my favourite actors.
+This year the Heroes and Villians London event will be on the 25th and 26th of May 2019 at the Olympia, London.